 MCS-177 Project: Movie Query System

-One is to write the procedures you need to search through the
+write the procedures you need to search through the database.
+The

-database.
-The second is to finish the implementation of the natural
+second is to finish the implementation of the natural language interface.

-For this lab, you will work in groups of two (with perhaps one
+For this project, you will work in groups of two (with perhaps one

 group of three, should that prove necessary due to an odd number of